QinxiW/DLH_Cervical_Cancer_Local_Explanations/README.md

 ## Running the code
 We recommend that you run the notebook in top-down order, execute each previous code block before the next.
 The one part you can skip is the local explanation generation for the 5 models under 'Explainability results' section, this is the most computation intensive chunk of all the operations.
-The local explainability results we generated using the methods in the original paper
+We saved the local explainability results generated using the methods in the original pape, and in the notebook we provided code to load them again in the 'Analyses' subsection under 'Results'.

 -------------------------------------------------------------------------
 ## Table of contents of the main notebook